 WHOSE WEATHER IS IT ANYWAY?
 AN ART MEDIA INSTALLATION ON THE INTERPLAY BETWEEN "THE CLIMATE OF ECONOMIeS, AND THE ECONOMIeS OF CLIMATE"

-Power structures in society shape the way we access and use data and information.
+Power structures and corporate interests shape the way we access and use data and information.
 Weather data, which use can be beneficial for people, has been subscribed to larger closed infrastructures that do not allow citizens to make use of it, and at the same time feed the corporatization of weather forecasts.
 I collaborated for this Art Media Installation that depicts scraped weather data from international airport sensors into an experience around the notion of intellectual property of data.

 Weather conditions are always central to many narratives in society such as tourism, holidays, food, livelihoods, calamities, and even stock prices.
 But who has access to climate data, and who regulates it?